HakaiInstitute/hakai-ml-train/README.md

 - Move the output back to the samba server if desired, e.g. `mv /path/to/desired/output.tif /mnt/H/location/of/choice`

 ### Interpreting the model output
 - The model outputs a raster image with integer values (0-255).
-This value should be thresholded to obtain a kelp/not-kelp classification output.
+You should set a threshold on this value to obtain a kelp/not-kelp classification output.
 - In most cases, setting the threshold such that a pixel being >=128 means kelp should be adequate.
 - If you want to increase kelp recall at the cost of precision, you can lower this threshold (e.g. to 100).